waldoapp/waldo-cli/README.md

 /usr/local/bin/waldo
 ```

-You can also verify that the Waldo CLI is correctly installed:
+You can also verify that the Waldo CLI is correctly installed with this command:

 ```
 $ waldo version